hayashi-stl/website/hunts/stuck-on-extraction/puzzles/the-jig-is-up.markdown

 hunt: Stuck on Extraction
 title: The Jig is Up!
 author: Linus
+answer: X IS WORD Y IS LETTER
+followup: "Words are separated by spaces and spaces only.
+Letters include numbers."
 ---
 <p class="errata">
 Clue #27 was living-group-specific.
 It has been removed and the answer given.